Lyn Swinburne: Career

 A passionate advocate for consumer input, Swinburne has represented women with breast cancer, and Australians affected by cancer, on a number of state, national and international committees.
 In 1998, she was appointed a Director of the National Breast and Ovarian Cancer Centre (NBOCC), a position she held by the appointment of respective Health Ministers until NBOCC was amalgamated with Cancer Australia in July 2011.
 In 2010, Swinburne was appointed as an Advisory Council member of Cancer Australia, a position she still holds.

 Swinburne has been an invited speaker at numerous national and international conferences in New Zealand, Asia, the United States and Europe.
 In May 2006 she chaired the Third Breast Cancer Global Patient Group Summit, held in Stresa, Italy.

-She has a passion for public speaking in general and has presented at many and varied corporate and educational forums across Australia.
-She is also well known for establishing and nurturing long-term innovative relationships within corporate Australia.
-The best example of this is BCNA’s partnership with Bakers Delight which began in 2000, continues today and is frequently cited as gold standard practice in demonstrating community/corporate relationships.
+She has a passion for public speaking in general and has presented at corporate and educational forums across Australia.
+She is also well known for establishing and nurturing relationships within corporate Australia.
+The example of this is BCNA’s partnership with Bakers Delight which began in 2000, continues today and is frequently cited as standard practice in demonstrating community/corporate relationships.

 In August 2010, Swinburne notified BCNA’s Board of Directors of her decision to step down as CEO at the end of the following year.

 Swinburne has now established Lyn Swinburne Consulting and is continuing her passion for community/corporate engagement, public speaking, entrepreneurship and advocacy.
 She continues to be involved in several community-based enterprises including as an Advisory Council member to the City of Melbourne’s Melbourne Awards and a Selection Panel member for the Victorian Honour Roll of Women.
 As well, she is a member of Council at the Royal Melbourne Golf Club.
 She currently sits on a number of Boards including the Royal Women's Hospital, the Royal Women's Hospital Foundation, and Priceline Sisterhood Foundation.
 On July 1, 2015 she took up the role of Chair of the Royal Women's Hospital Board in Melbourne.